 Most the Casio’s digital pianos are equipped with Tri-Sensor Scaled Hammer Action keyboards.
 They use the hammer action just like grand pianos without springs.

 The Tri-Sensor System enables the keys to respond solidly and naturally.
-This brings the keyboard, even more, closer to a traditional grand piano.
+This brings the keyboard even closer to a traditional grand piano.
 The Tri-Sensor additionally enhances the ability to play the same note in quick succession.

 Casio Notable Models